Skip to main content

 Quick answers from the editorial desk

-If suppliers pay you, doesn't that mean I am paying you indirectly?
+If suppliers pay you, am I paying you indirectly?

-What if the lowest-commission supplier offers the best rate?
+What if the lowest-compensation supplier offers the best rate?

 Will Seenra ever charge a subscription fee?

 Not currently planned.
-The commission model funds the operations.
-If we add a paid tier in the future, it will be additive — the free tier stays free for households, and any paid feature will be opt-in with clear disclosure.
+The supplier-compensation model funds operations.
+If a paid tier is ever added in the future, the free tier stays free for households and any paid feature will be opt-in with clear disclosure.

-A standard renewal commission applies if the buyer renews into a new fixed-term contract — same flat-per-customer structure as the initial signing.
-If the buyer renews into utility default, no commission.
-We re-quote 60 days before term end so the renewal is on the buyer's terms.
+A standard renewal arrangement applies if the buyer renews into a new fixed-term contract — same structure as the initial signing.
+If the buyer drops back to the utility default, no broker compensation is paid.
+We re-quote you 60 days before term end so the renewal is on your terms.

 Are you affiliated with any single supplier?

 No. Seenra is supplier-agnostic.
-We are an independent supplier-brokerage licensed (or partnered with a licensed entity) in every state we operate in.
-License IDs are published on each /state page.
+We are an independent supplier-brokerage, licensed (or partnered with a licensed entity) in every state we operate in.
+Licensing posture for each state is documented on the corresponding /state page.

 Free for you.
 The model is published.